darasus/ai-blog/content/how-to-make-the-perfect-roast-chicken.md

   be roasted with your chicken for a delicious and nutritious side dish that goes perfectly with chicken.
 Flavour balance with herbs and spices, such as spices, also has its own natural flavour.
+intro: >-
+  Roast chicken is one of the most versatile and easy ways to cook meat.
+  Roasted correctly, with a balance of flavourful seasonings, chicken can be juicy, tender and full of delicious flavour.

+  Roasting also makes it easier to eat than fried chicken as you don’t have to worry about excess oil or unhealthy fat dripping into your diet.
+Roast chicken is a great source of protein—and if you get your bird from the farmers market or an organic grocery store, it's probably even pasture-raised and much healthier than anything you find in a supermarket.

+  With this recipe for roast chicken, you can enjoy roast chicken at home again and again.
+Keep reading for some great tips on how to make the perfect roast chicken every time!
 ---

 ## The perfect roast chicken